TolikPylypchuk/SharpHook/docs/articles/testing.md

 // Calls to methods in testProvider will be reflected in the hook var hook = new SimpleGlobalHook(globalHookProvider: testProvider);

+// Calls to methods in testProvider will be reflected in the simulator var simulator = new EventSimulator(simulationProvider: testProvider);
 ```

 > [!NOTE]